Pembroke Castle Wales

 Would I recommend Pembroke Castles Wales?

-I love anything to do with history especially castles and palaces, I always look at them and wonder what it was like to live in one back in their day.
-Not only this but they are a great day out learning about history, whilst at the same time escaping for a little while transporting yourself back in time with your surroundings.
+I love anything to do with history especially castles and palaces, I always look at them and wonder what it was like to live in one back in the day.
+Not only this, but they are a great day out learning about history, whilst at the same time escaping for a little while transporting yourself back in time with your surroundings.

-Every historical building definitely has its own fascinating history story about how they have come about and why they are still standing today.
-Pembroke Castle Wales is definitely no exception, it holds its own in the castle stakes and with its serene architecture and long history, the stunning Pembroke Castle is a true wonder of Wales and worth a visit by both young and old.
+Every historical building definitely has its own fascinating story about how they have come about and why they are still standing today.
+Pembroke Castle Wales is definitely no exception, it holds its own in the castle stakes and with its serene architecture and long history, the stunning Pembroke Castle is a true wonder of Wales and worth a visit.

 I am always happy to help 🙂

-Disclaimer: All views are my own and based on my own experience.
+Disclaimer: I paid to visit Pembroke Castle Wales and all views are my own and based on my own experience.